Gr33nCamper/Paul-s-Website/Dec22.md

 **Dec 07, 2022:**

+Pleasantly surprised to run into Audria today.
+I told her about getting a white elephant gift and also how we wanted to decorate a lamp

 R.I.P.
 Fenrir bruh 🐺🪦

 Evil unnamed former roommate be like: I don’t disturb my roomie’s sleep at night and we spend quality time together.
 We share each other’s happiness and pain and accept each other for who we are without judgment